Designing, Building, and Operating for Energy Efficiency

 - In 2014, Oracle's Utah Compute Facility was awarded an ENERGY STAR certification by the US Environmental Protection Agency in recognition of its superior energy performance.
 This data center employs an innovative fresh-air cooling technology, uses waste heat from IT equipment to humidify the space, employs energy-saving controls, and operates its infrastructure at energy levels that are 66 percent more efficient than industry standards.

-- Oracle's Austin Data Center is the first facility to employ hot-air containment technology.
+- Oracle's Austin Data Center is one of the first facilities to employ hot-air containment technology.
 This data center operates its infrastructure at energy levels 56 percent below the industry average.

 In addition, Oracle designs and operates several small data centers around the world.
 Through the CRACdown program, we continually evaluate our operational and energy performance, and upgrade with new technologies and solutions.